nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/home_v_away.rst.txt

     <div id="home_v_away/max_down_or_more_48_home_v_away_all_time" class="nbacd-chart"></div>

-But looking at the odds of coming back from a point deficit at the half, the chances of coming back from a 20 point deficit for the home team is about the same as the road team coming back from down 16, a four point shift:
+But looking at the odds of coming back from a point deficit at the half, the chances of coming back from a 20-point deficit for the home team is about the same as the road team coming back from down 16, a four-point shift:

 .. raw:: html